Distributed Information-Theoretic Clustering

-As a clustering technique, \emph{biclustering} (or \emph{co-clustering}) was first explicitly considered by Hartigan~\cite{Hartigan1972Direct} in 1972.A historical overview of biclustering including additional background can be found in \cite[Section~3.2.4]{Mirkin1996Mathematical}.
-In general, given an $N \times M$ data matrix $(a_{nm})$, the goal of a biclustering algorithm~\cite{Madeira2004Biclustering} is to find partitions $B_k \subseteq \{1, \dots, N\}$ and $C_l \subseteq \{1, \dots, M\}$, $k=1 \dots K$, $l=1 \dots L$ such that all the ``biclusters'' $(a_{nm})_{n \in B_k, m \in C_l}$ are in a certain sense homogeneous.
+\emph{Biclustering} (or \emph{co-clustering}) was first explicitly considered by Hartigan~\cite{Hartigan1972Direct} in 1972.
+A historical overview of biclustering including additional background can be found in \cite[Section~3.2.4]{Mirkin1996Mathematical}.
+In general, given an $S \times T$ data matrix $(a_{st})$, the goal of a biclustering algorithm~\cite{Madeira2004Biclustering} is to find partitions $\BBB_k \subseteq \{1, \dots, S\}$ and $\CCC_l \subseteq \{1, \dots, T\}$, $k=1 \dots K$, $l=1 \dots L$ such that all the elements of the `biclusters' $(a_{st})_{s \in \BBB_k, t \in \CCC_l}$ are homogeneous in a certain sense.
 The measure of homogeneity of the biclusters depends on the specific application.
 The method received renewed attention when Cheng and Church~\cite{Cheng2000Biclustering} applied it to gene expression data.
-Many biclustering algorithms have been developed since in this field (e.g., see~\cite{Tanay2005Biclustering} and references therein).
+Many biclustering algorithms have been developed since (\eg, see~\cite{Tanay2005Biclustering} and the references therein).
 An introductory overview of clustering algorithms for gene expression data can be found in the lecture notes~\cite{Shar2006Analysis}.
-The information bottleneck method, which can be viewed as a uni-directional information-theoretic variant of biclustering, was successfully applied to gene expression data as well~\cite{Slonim2005Information}.
+The \emph{information bottleneck} (IB) method, which can be viewed as a uni-directional information-theoretic variant of biclustering, was successfully applied to gene expression data as well~\cite{Slonim2005Information}.

-In 2003, Dhillon \textit{et al.}~\cite{Dhillon2003Information} adopted an information-theoretic approach to biclustering.
+In 2003, Dhillon \etal~\cite{Dhillon2003Information} adopted an information-theoretic approach to biclustering.
 They used mutual information to characterize the quality of a biclustering.
-Specifically, for the special case when the underlying matrix represents the joint probability distribution of two discrete random variables $\rv x$ and $\rv y$, i.e., $a_{nm} = \Prob{\rv x=n, \rv y=m}$, their goal was to find functions $f \colon \{1,\dots,N\} \to \{1,\dots,K\}$ and $g \colon \{1,\dots,M\} \to \{1,\dots,L\}$ that maximize $\mutInf[big]{f(\rv x)}{g(\rv y)}$ for specific $K$ and $L$.
-In information-theoretic terms this is a single-letter problem.
-But by using a stationary, memoryless process and defining achievability in the usual Shannon sense, the approach of Dhillon et al. can be addressed via information-theoretic tools.
+Specifically, for the special case when the underlying matrix represents the joint probability distribution of two discrete random variables $\rv x$ and $\rv y$, \ie, $a_{st} = \Prob{\rv x=s, \rv y=t}$, their goal was to find clustering functions $f \colon \{1,\dots,S\} \to \{1,\dots,K\}$ and $g \colon \{1,\dots,T\} \to \{1,\dots,L\}$ that maximize $\mutInf[big]{f(\rv x)}{g(\rv y)}$ for specific $K$ and $L$.
+This idea was successfully employed in numerous research papers since, \eg, \cite{Gokcay2002Information,Mueller2012Information,Steeg2014Demystifying,Kraskov2009MIC}, where mutual information is typically estimated from samples.